logic-gu/logic-gu.github.io/_pages/index.md

 permalink: /
 subtitle: The Logic Group at the <a href='https://www.gu.se'>University of Gothenburg</a>

-image: logic-front.jpg
+image: concept.jpg
-image_alt: Logic is super cool
+image_alt:
-image_caption: Logic is so super cool
+image_caption:
-image_credit: Amelie Wehr
+image_credit:

 news: true  # includes a list of news items